mimisasouvanh/apidocs/v1.0/api/item_list_children.md

 Items with the folder resource may contain one or more child items.
 This API lists the contents of the item's `children` collection using either the item ID or path to the item.

-For more info, see [List children for a OneDrive item](https://dev.onedrive.com/items/list.htm).

 ### Prerequisites
 The following **scopes** are required to execute this API: